alyssamanse/Friend-Finder/README.md

 # Find A Friend Node Application

 ## Overview
 This Node.js application matches you with a compatible friend based on quiz results.
 Your potential friends may or may not be characters from TV show Fringe.
-See who you would hit it off with [here](This Node.js application matches you with a compatible friend based on quiz results.
-Your potential friends may or may not be characters from TV show Fringe.

 Complete the personality quiz and see who you match up in the multiverse [here](https://find-your-friend.herokuapp.com/).

 ## Setup